 The beginning of the end, or the end of the beginning?

-The slog to achieve gender parity in the men-only world of business has been a long road, and the end is still yet to come into view.
+The slog to achieve gender parity in the male dominated world of business has been a long road, and the end is still yet to come into view.
 At the last count, U.S. VCs invested 98% of their capital in startups led by men.
 Similarly, a report into the U.K. VC market (between 2009 and 2019) found that all-ethnic teams received an average of just 1.7% of the venture capital investments made at seed, early and late-stage over this decade.
 These findings don’t paint a great picture of an equal opportunities world.

 ABOUT THE AUTHOR